 The process in Thailand was that the husband would first say Talaq in front of the village Imam.
 Then the second in the office of the Muslim Religious Committee Council Committee (MRCC).
 These also called the Majlis which had been available in the Southern Provinces.
 After the Talaq has been confirmed.
 The Imam or Majlis will issue you with a certificate of having witnessed the Talaq.

 Each of the parties gets a copy.
 The wife, husband, and the local Muslim Council will keep a copy.
 This has no legal standing in Thailand and the Imam and Majlis do not act as a Registrar.
 Under current Thai law (Administration of Islamic Organizations Act 1997) they have the authority to issue but not to register marriage and divorce certificates.
+The thai divorce certificate comes from the government.

 In any province having a Provincial Islamic Committee.
 The Committees have the following powers: